sitrucp/covid_rate/README.md

 View web page with visualization <a href="https://sitrucp.github.io/covid_rate/" target="_blank">here</a>.

-Uses D3.js SVG to create country canvas, country name text & counts, and circle shape, and transitions, and to retrieve csv file and process data, including filtering to most recent 7 days, group by country to get case count means.
+Uses D3.js SVG to to retrieve csv file and process data, including filtering to most recent 7 days, group by country to get case count means, and create country SVG canvas, country SVG name text & counts, and circle shape elements, and transitions.

 Data from <a href="https://ourworldindata.org/covid-cases" target="_blank">Our World in Data</a>.